dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.operations.md

     "createdAt": "2017-11-25T07:03:15.977Z"
 }
 ```
-To access the score you inserted, you can use
+To access the score you inserted, you can use the following code:
 ```javascript
 const userDetails = ...;//the return value of the API call const latestScores = userDetails.latestScores; //reference to the latest scores array